awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## Removing IAM Policies \(AWS CLI\)<a name="remove-policy-cli"></a>

-You can use the AWS CLI to detach managed policies that control permissions, or remove a policy that added a [permissions boundary](access_policies_boundaries.md)\.
+You can use the AWS CLI to detach managed policies that control permissions, or remove a policy that serves as a [permissions boundary](access_policies_boundaries.md)\.
 You can also delete an inline policy\.

 **To detach a managed policy used as a permissions policy \(AWS CLI\)**